Hewlett-Packard: Brand

 HP had many sponsorships, such as Mission: SPACE in Epcot at the Walt Disney World Resort.
 From 1995 to 1999, and again from 2013 to 2014, HP had been the shirt sponsor of Premier League club Tottenham Hotspur F.C.
-From 1997 to 1999 they sponsored Australian Football League club North Melbourne Football Club.
-They also sponsored the Jordan Grand Prix from 1999 to 2001, Stewart Grand Prix in 1999, Jaguar Racing from 2000 to 2002, BMW Williams Formula 1 team from 2002 to 2005 (which was formerly sponsored by Compaq prior to the merger from 2000 to 2002), and Renault F1 since 2010.
+From 1997 to 1999 it sponsored Australian Football League club North Melbourne Football Club.
+It also sponsored the Jordan Grand Prix from 1999 to 2001, Stewart Grand Prix in 1999, Jaguar Racing from 2000 to 2002, BMW Williams Formula 1 team from 2002 to 2005 (which was formerly sponsored by Compaq prior to the merger from 2000 to 2001), and Renault F1 from 2010 to 2011.
+In 2024, HP became the title sponsor of Scuderia Ferrari.

 The company sponsored the HP Pavilion at San Jose (now SAP Center at San Jose), home to the NHL's San Jose Sharks.

-HP also had the naming rights arrangement for the HP Pavilion at San Jose, those naming rights were acquired by SAP AG and consequently renamed SAP Center at San Jose.
+HP also had the naming rights arrangement for the HP Pavilion at San Jose, which was previously held by Compaq prior to the merger as the Compaq Center at San Jose, those naming rights were acquired by SAP AG and consequently renamed SAP Center at San Jose.
 HP also maintained a number of corporate sponsorships in the business sector, including sponsorships of trade organisations including Fespa (print trade exhibitions), and O'Reilly Media's Velocity (web development) conference.

 Controversies

 Employee death in fall from airplane

 On December 14, 2000, Elisabeth M. Otto, an employee at HP, fell to her death from a commuter flight shortly after takeoff under suspicious circumstances.
 The flight was a routine commute for HP employees, shuttling them from Roseville to Palo Alto, CA. No one reported the incident until after the plane had landed.

 Authorities concluded that Otto had most likely opened the door herself and jumped to her death from an altitude of about 2,000 feet.
 Her body was later found in a garden.
 It is believed that the reason why the incident was not immediately reported was due to confusion resulting from the shock of passengers and the loud noise from the open door.
-Apparently one of the other employees had struggled with Otto while trying to prevent her from jumping but was unable to stop her.
+Apparently one of the other employees had struggled with Otto while trying to prevent her from jumping from the de Havilland Canada DHC-6 Twin Otter but was unable to stop her.

 When the co-pilot came to close the open door, passengers apparently attempted to explain what had happened but this was not understood due to noise.
 An airplane mechanic reported the incident about 40 minutes after the flight had landed.